brainlife/docs/docs/user/datatypes.md

 }
 ```

-In this example, the [brainlife/app-life](https://brainlife.io/app/5baa44b1d0be8b002776b8f7){target=_blank} App generates a dataset with this datatype.
+In this example, the [brainlife/app-life](https://brainlife.io/app/5baa44b1d0be8b002776b8f7){target=_blank} App generates a data object with this datatype.
 Other Apps that want to use the `neuro/life` output can request to have the files made available to their Apps with the brainlife.io [App registration form](https://brainlife.io/docs/apps/register/).

-It is important to note that it is up to the developers to exchange the dataset to create well-documented file contents, and they should consider that thorough documentation benefits other brainlife.io users.
-App developers can discuss the structure of the datatype and what each file means in the `#datatype` channel of [brainlife.io's Slack workspace](https://brainlife-inviter.herokuapp.com/){target=_blank}.
+It is important to note that it is up to the App developers to decide which datatype to use to exchange data between 2 Apps.
+An App developers can discuss the structure of the datatype and what each file means in the `#datatype` channel of [brainlife.io's Slack workspace](https://brainlife-inviter.herokuapp.com/){target=_blank}.

 _Quick Note:_ While a datatype might sound similar to a [BIDS specification](https://bids-specification.readthedocs.io/en/stable/){target=_blank}, brainlife.io datatypes differ in that they: